10 Unexpected Health Benefits of Hiking

 4. More Creativity

 Experiencing an impassable creative block?
 Head outside!
-It’s no secret that nature spurs creative thought — just read Thoreau’s “Walden” or take a gander through the works of Monet, Van Gogh, O’Keeffe or Frank Lloyd Wright.
+It’s no secret that nature spurs creative thought — just read Thoreau’s “Walden” or take a gander through the works of Monet, Van Gogh, O’Keeffe, or Frank Lloyd Wright.
 Nature is the ultimate impetus for creation, and being creative can lead to overall happiness and reduced stress.
-Tip: Head out on the trail with your notebook or sketchbook early in the morning or at dusk for some solo self-expression (just make sure to pack a headlamp or a rechargeable flashlight in your backpack) and check out some of the flora and fauna on the trail.
+Tips: Head out on the trail with your notebook or sketchbook early in the morning or at dusk for some solo self-expression (just make sure to pack a headlamp or a rechargeable flashlight in your backpack) and check out some of the Flora and Fauna on the trail.

 5. A Happier Mood